 - I. Introduction and Background.
-The Texas Real Estate Commission (TREC) is an executive branch agency of the State of Texas, and the Texas Appraiser Licensing & Certification Board (TALCB) is an independent regulatory subdivision of TREC.
-As part of the continuation of TREC for an additional 12-year period, the 80th Texas Legislature in 2007 required that TALCB be integrated with TREC to the fullest extent possible while retaining TALCB's identity as an independent regulatory body.
-To implement that requirement, TREC and TALCB entered into a Memorandum of Understanding in 2007 that was amended in 2010 to more fully describe the roles and responsibilities of each party.
-As of September 1, 2011, the parties have achieved self-directed, semi-independent status, which removes the agency from the legislative appropriations process and modifies the manner in which the agency collects and spends funds.
-This Memorandum of Understanding (Agreement) replaces all prior Agreements. - II.
+The Texas Real Estate Commission (TREC) is an executive branch agency of the State of Texas, and the Texas Appraiser Licensing & Certification Board (TALCB) is an independent subdivision of TREC.
+TREC and TALCB have regularly entered into Memorandums of Understanding to fully describe the roles and responsibility of each agency, as the legal structure and status of the agencies have changed over the years: TALCB becoming an independent subdivision of TREC in 1991 and the unified agency becoming a self-directed, semi-independent state agency in 2011.
+This Memorandum of Understanding (Agreement) replaces all prior Agreements and is intended to remain in effect until amended, terminated by the parties, superseded by another agreement, or the agency ceases to exist. - II.
 Parties.
-The Texas Real Estate Commission (TREC) and the Texas Appraiser Licensing & Certification Board (TALCB) are the parties to this Agreement. - III.
+TREC and TALCB are the parties to this Agreement. - III.
 Purpose.
 The purpose of this Agreement is to delineate: - a.
 The roles and responsibilities of each party; - b.
 The administrative and support services that TREC will provide to TALCB at no cost; - c.
 The allocation of resources between TREC and TALCB; and - d.
 The costs and expenses for which TALCB is directly responsible for payment. - IV.
 General Agreements.
-Under Texas Occupations Code Section 1103.101, the TREC Executive Director serves as the TALCB Commissioner.
-The Commissioner is responsible for supervision of all TALCB staff and oversight of all TALCB expenditures within the parameters of a TALCB-approved budget and any legislative appropriations.
-The Commissioner reports to and performs these duties under the policy direction of the TALCB and is ultimately responsible to TALCB for the board's operations.
-A portion of the Executive Director/Commissioner's salary is allocated from TALCB resources.
+Under Texas Occupations Code Section 1103.101, the TREC Executive Director serves as the TALCB Executive Director.
+The Executive Director is responsible for supervision of all TALCB staff and oversight of all TALCB expenditures within the parameters of a TALCB-approved budget and any legislative appropriations.
+The Executive Director reports to and performs these duties under the policy direction of TALCB and is ultimately responsible to TALCB for the board's operations.
+A portion of the Executive Director's salary is allocated from TALCB resources.

-TREC and TALCB recognize that under the current legislative structure, the ability to hire and fire the Executive Director/Commissioner is the responsibility of the Commission.
-However, for purposes of performance evaluation, the parties agree that the Commission will seek and consider input from Board Members on the Executive Director's/Commissioner's annual performance review at the same time and in the same manner that it solicits input from the members of the Commission.
-The Chairs of the Commission and Board may agree to discuss the annual performance review with the Executive Director/Commissioner jointly.
-If there is no agreement, each Chair may meet separately with the Executive Director/Commissioner to discuss the Executive Director's/Commissioner's performance.
+TREC and TALCB recognize that under the current legislative structure, the ability to hire and fire the Executive Director is the responsibility of the Commission.
+However, for purposes of performance evaluation, the parties agree that the Commission will seek and consider input from Board Members on the Executive Director's annual performance review at the same time and in the same manner that it solicits input from the members of the Commission.
+The Chairs of the Commission and Board may agree to discuss the annual performance review with the Executive Director jointly.
+If there is no agreement, each Chair may meet separately with the Executive Director to discuss the Executive Director's performance.